Safeguarding Adults - information for professionals and volunteers

 - Thematic Workshops

-To learn more about which modules might be appropriate to your role and find out which courses are available over the coming months please download the NSAB Training Programme 2019-20.
+To learn more about which modules might be appropriate to your role and find out which courses are available over the coming months please download the Newcastle Adults Safeguarding Board Training Programme 2020 – 2021.

 The Safeguarding Adults Unit may be able to provide specialist training if requested, including training for trustees and management committees.
 Please contact the Learning and Development Officer for further information.